urbanpiper-admin/up-react-vanilla/README.md

 This project was bootstrapped with "Create React App".
+This code base is made to fast-forward the intermidiate setup process while starting new project.

 The following are configured and ready to use.

 1) Redux - Make reducers in `./src/reducers/`;